Blackbox Dataset Inference for LLM

 \subsection{Building Reference Models}

 \textbf{Initial Building:} Building the reference models is straightforward.
-Given victim dataset $\mathcal{D}$, we identify a set of $n$ open-source models following several criteria.
-First, we ensure the models did not use $\mathcal{D}$ in training.
+Given victim dataset $\mathcal{D}$, we identify a set of $n$ open-source models as non-member reference models.
+We ensure the models did not use $\mathcal{D}$ in training.
 The easiest way is to focus on models released before $\mathcal{D}$.
-If that is infeasible, we opt for models that attach the list of datasets they are trained on (e.g., ~\cite{jiang2023mistral,team2024gemma,llama3modelcard,qwen2,glm2024chatglm}) and pick those not using $\mathcal{D}$.
-Second, we configure and run the models in their instruct mode to make sure they can respond to inputs from $\mathcal{D}$.
-We do not consider their base models because the model is usually released to the market in its instruct mode.
-Third, we recommend models with a middle size (e.g., 5B - 10B parameters).
-This way, we have models that are knowledgeable enough but remain resource-friendly.
-By default, we use five reference models, including Mistral-7B-v0.1~\cite{jiang2023mistral}, gemma-7b~\cite{team2024gemma}, Meta-Llama-3-8B~\cite{llama3modelcard}, Qwen2-7B~\cite{qwen2}, glm-4-9b~\cite{glm2024chatglm}.
-All the models are representative and widely used.
+If that is infeasible, we opt for models that attach the list of datasets they were trained on and pick those not using $\mathcal{D}$.
+By default, we use five reference models.

-\textbf{Fine-tuning:} To establish the trained version of reference models, we rely on fine-tuning since we are out of access to their pre-training process.
+\textbf{Fine-tuning:} To establish the member reference models, we rely on fine-tuning since we are out of access to their pre-training process (lines 1--4 in \autoref{alg:dataset-inference}).
 Considering that full-parameter fine-tuning (FPFT)~\cite{rajbhandari2020zero,rasley2020deepspeed} is both time-consuming and resource-heavy, we adopt parameter efficient fine-tuning (PEFT)~\cite{lora}.
-By default, we use QLORA~\cite{dettmers2024qlora}, a representative PEFT method with quantization.
-The hyper-parameters we used to fine-tune the models are discussed in~\S\ref{sec:setup}.
+By default, we use QLORA~\cite{qlora}, a PEFT method with quantization.
+The hyper-parameters we used to fine-tune the reference models are discussed in~\S\ref{sec:setup}.